Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

 Water is extracted from Barwon Downs under a groundwater extraction licence granted by Southern Rural Water.

 The Anglesea borefield comprises 7 bores across 2 sites.
-The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below the surface.
+The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below ground.

 In times of drought, the borefield can supply up to 20 million litres a day, or around one-fifth of Geelong's demand.